twpol/dotnet-graph/README.md

-# dotnet-graph
+# DotNet Graph

-A simple utility to create Graphviz graphs of .NET code
+A simple utility to create Graphviz graphs of .NET code.